20 EXPERT STAGING TIPS FOR A QUICK SALE AND TOP DOLLAR

 - Showcase the Santa Barbara lifestyle

-We all love our Santa Barbara indoor-outdoor lifestyle, so why not show it off?
+When considering the importance of staging a home, there’s something we who live in Santa Barbara have in common: we all love our Santa Barbara indoor-outdoor lifestyle.
+So why not show it off?
 Open your windows, let the sunshine in, hang a hammock in your backyard.
 There’s so much to love about living here, so go ahead and show it off.

 - Stage your backyard, too

 Whatever features you have in your backyard, whether it’s a fountain or an outdoor kitchen like the one featured in the image above from my Cape-Cod listing, show it off.
 You want prospective buyers to see themselves enjoying the space